Get help when you need it

-UniSA's disability online hub is a one stop shop where visitors can access disability-related information, procedures and services for the University community.
-Along with a wide range of disability support services, students also have access to Disability Advisers who are available for appointments via phone and online.
+Access and Inclusion services are all about supporting and empowering students to achieve their academic goals and participate in all aspects of university life.
+Along with a wide range of support services for students with access needs, students can also speak to Access and Inclusion Advisors who are available for appointments via phone and online.
 They’ll be able to provide confidential advice and support in organising a formal plan of study support, which is shared with the student via email.
 All of our course videos and online learning resources also have transcripts and/or captions and are designed to meet the gold standard for accessibility.

 Counselling and wellbeing services